cambridge-collection/xslt-transformation-engine/docs/README.md

 See [AWS Environment variables](#aws-environment-variables) and [Standalone Container variables](#standalone-container-environment-variables)

+Docker will build the local testing images for the architecture of your local machine (unless you have overridden it with the environment variable `DOCKER_DEFAULT_PLATFORM`).
+This means that your local implementations should run at their maximum speed.

+If you intend to roll out an image onto a live AWS Lambda, you need to build it for `linux/amd64`.
+You can do this by setting `DOCKER_DEFAULT_PLATFORM` before building the continer:

+    $ export DOCKER_DEFAULT_PLATFORM= linux/amd64

+The container will run a little slower if this isn't your native architecture because it'll be in emulation mode.

+For instructions on building a Linux/amd64 image for release, see the instructions for [building the lambda for deployment in AWS](#building-the-lambda-for-deployment-in-aws).

 ## Instructions for running the AWS Lambda Development version locally

 ### AWS Environment Variables